Pancho Villa (boxer): World Flyweight Champion

 In May, 1922, Villa received an invitation from famed boxing promoter Tex Rickard to fight in the United States.
 He accepted the invitation and sailed to America together with Churchill and Paquito Villa.
 Upon arrival he was set up with a very young but talented sparring partner in Enrique Chaffardet and immediately won his first overseas fight against Abe Goldstein in Jersey City on June 7, 1922.
-He then fought and defeated by Frankie Genaro on August 22, 1922.
+He then fought and was defeated by Frankie Genaro on August 22, 1922.
 By this time, Villa had caught the attention of boxing aficionados and he was slated to fight against the American Flyweight Champion Johnny Buff on September 15, 1922.

 Villa defeated Buff in an upset, knocking out the champion in the 11th round to win the American Flyweight Championship.
 At this point, Villa had been in the American phase of his career for only 4 months.
 Villa lost the title early the following year to Genaro, who defeated the Filipino on points in a widely criticized decision.
 The unpopularity of Villa's defeat on points proved fateful.
 Jimmy Wilde, the Welsh-born boxer and former World Flyweight Champion, had decided to end his recent retirement and seek the then vacant World Flyweight Championship in a fight to be staged in America.
 While Genaro, the American Champion, seemed as the logical choice to fight Wilde, Villa's growing popularity soon convinced promoters that the Filipino would prove as the better draw.

 In what were described in that era as "pre-battle statements," the 31-year-old Wilde said: ~"I appreciate the fact that in Villa, I am going to meet one of the toughest little men in boxing.
 I appreciate the fact that I am going to be put to a real test, and that is what I have prepared for."

 In comments that summed up his fighting style, Villa said: ~"I am in condition and once in condition, my worries are over.
 I do not intend to give Wilde a minute's rest while we are in the ring."